Yucheng0208/Pose-Mesh/README.md

-# Multi-Pose: A Mesh-Structured Network of Keypoints for Landmark Detection
+# Pose-Mesh: A Mesh-Structured Network of Keypoints for Landmark Detection

-**Multi-Pose** is a high-performance, real-time framework designed to capture comprehensive dynamic human feature points.
+**Pose-Mesh** is a high-performance, real-time framework designed to capture comprehensive dynamic human feature points.
 The core idea of this framework is to merge the strengths of different models—combining the fast full-body pose estimation of **YOLOv11-Pose** with the high-precision hand and face details from **Google MediaPipe**—to generate a unified, mesh-structured network of **537 Landmarks** for a single person.

 This system is not merely a detection tool; it is a powerful data acquisition engine that provides an extremely rich, structured data source for applications such as Sign Language Recognition (SLR), Virtual Avatar Control, Emotion Analysis, and advanced Human-Computer Interaction (HCI).